cessen/tenthash/docs/design_rationale.md

 This is *probably* unnecessary to protect against in practice.
 But since it's basically free to do, there's no reason not to, and it gives us hard bounds on the probabilities of correlation rather than a hand-wavey "this *probably* won't happen, because who would do that?"

 (I suppose there's also the very slim chance that someone sees TentHash and honestly thinks, "Running this exactly in reverse, including the gibberish initial state, looks like a great way to generate data!"
-But at that point I think it's fair to call it malicious stupidity and categorize the resulting data as non-legitimate.)
+But at that point I think it's fair to call it malicious stupidity and categorize the resulting data as non-legitimate.
+Additionally, such a person would only be hurting themselves, since data generated that way would only have an increased chance of colliding with other data generated in the same way, not with other data in general.)

+An additional side benefit of the gibberish initial state is that (aside from the chance of someone placing TentHash's initial state at the start of some data for a legitimate reason) it also makes it overwhelmingly likely that TentHash's mixing function will operate at the higher diffusion level it gets with random inputs (as discussed in the section on rotation constants) throughout the entire hashing process.
+This is not necessary, but it does provide even more quality margin under almost all realistic circumstances, which is nice.

 ### Incorporating the input length.